 The cost of granite and Silestone are fairly similar to one another in both cost of materials and installation charges.

 The current UK trend is currently for Silestone above granite.
 This is likely due to the number of choices that are available along with the fact that Silestone produce a beautiful colour palette with antibacterial properties.
-In our opinion, both materials are aesthetically pleasing and durable for regular domestic kitchen or bathroom worktop use.This entry was posted in News.
+In our opinion, both materials are aesthetically pleasing and durable for regular domestic kitchen or bathroom worktop use.This entry was posted in Hints & Tips.
 Bookmark the permalink. ← Quartz worktop manufacturers The Touchstone Testimonial Book →